SideStore/SideStore-Docs/guides/install.md

 * Apple ID
 * [WireGuard](https://apps.apple.com/us/app/wireguard/id1441195209) installed on your Apple device.

-A separate "burner" Apple ID is **highly** recommended when using Anisette servers created by others.
-See more about [creating your own Anisette server.](/guides/custom-anisette)
+A separate "burner" Apple ID is recommended when using Anisette servers created by others.
+An issue that only happens on servers that use older methods of hosting an anisette server have a locking account issue, locking accounts is just a forced password reset and **its not forever**.
+To see more about [creating your own Anisette server.](/guides/custom-anisette)

 If you are running iOS or iPadOS 16 or higher, you must enable Developer Mode.